ananthu2014/PDF-Extraction/Readme.md

 - Uses `pytesseract` for OCR to extract text from images.
 - Utilizes `LlamaExtract` to extract structured data from PDFs.
 - Regular expressions are used to parse the extracted text for relevant invoice details.
+- Also, you can choose whether to run using Llama or not by specifying in the arguments.
+If not needed, it will use pyPDF2 to perform this action.

 ## Dependencies